aws/amazon-sagemaker-examples/sagemaker-custom-training-containers/README.md

 The purpose of these examples is to explain how to build a custom container for training using the Amazon SageMaker Training Toolkit.
 This toolkit facilitates the development of SageMaker-compatible training containers and enables dynamic loading of user scripts from Amazon S3, thus separating the execution environment (Docker container) from the script being executed.
 For additional info, please see: [https://github.com/aws/sagemaker-training-toolkit](https://github.com/aws/sagemaker-training-toolkit).

-By purpose, no specific ML science is applied in this context, and code is simulating training dummy models.
+These examples deliberately do not use any specific ML framework or algorithm.
+The custom training container functionality is demonstrated by training dummy models.

 Each example is structured as follows: